elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-defines-a-prime-number-and-how-can-you-identify-prime-numbers-within-polynomial-expressions.md

 url: /learn/mathematics/questions/what-defines-a-prime-number-and-how-can-you-identify-prime-numbers-within-polynomial-expressions
 score: -1.0
 related_article1:
-    id: 168275
+    id: 168269
+    title: >-
-    title: What is the standard form of a quadratic equation, and how can it be solved by factoring?
+        What is the process of expressing a polynomial as a product of its factors?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-standard-form-of-a-quadratic-equation-and-how-can-it-be-solved-by-factoring
+    url: /learn/mathematics/questions/what-is-the-process-of-expressing-a-polynomial-as-a-product-of-its-factors
 related_article2:
-    id: 168277
+    id: 168272
-    title: What are some common polynomial identities, and how can they be used in factoring?
+    title: >-
+        How can you simplify a polynomial expression?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-some-common-polynomial-identities-and-how-can-they-be-used-in-factoring
+    url: /learn/mathematics/questions/how-can-you-simplify-a-polynomial-expression
 related_article3:
-    id: 168272
+    id: 168278
-    title: How can you simplify a polynomial expression?
+    title: >-
+        What are the basic rules of exponents, and how can they be used to simplify expressions with exponents?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-you-simplify-a-polynomial-expression
+    url: /learn/mathematics/questions/what-are-the-basic-rules-of-exponents-and-how-can-they-be-used-to-simplify-expressions-with-exponents
 related_article4:
     id: 168274
+    title: >-
-    title: How do you factor a polynomial by grouping terms?
+        How do you factor a polynomial by grouping terms?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-you-factor-a-polynomial-by-grouping-terms
 related_article5:
-    id: 168273
+    id: 168275
+    title: >-
-    title: What is the formula for the difference of squares, and how is it applied in factoring?
+        What is the standard form of a quadratic equation, and how can it be solved by factoring?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-formula-for-the-difference-of-squares-and-how-is-it-applied-in-factoring
+    url: /learn/mathematics/questions/what-is-the-standard-form-of-a-quadratic-equation-and-how-can-it-be-solved-by-factoring
 ---

 &nbsp;